hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 How does the man look different to you in the two pictures?

 The right photo is a single wide-angle picture.
 The left picture is a composite of several close-up photos.
 It is not a single linear perspective photo, it is a composite of several.
-Pietro Perona argues that [full-body Renaissance portraits](https://brill.com/view/journals/artp/1/1-2/article-p105_7.xml) are more like the picture on the left than the one on the right, and idea I'll come back to shortly.
+Pietro Perona argues that [full-body Renaissance portraits](https://brill.com/view/journals/artp/1/1-2/article-p105_7.xml) are more like the picture on the left than the one on the right, an idea I'll come back to shortly.

 This diagram shows how the two pictures were taken:
 <center>